henrik/old-henrik.nyh.se/_posts/2009-08-22_09-41-buying-from-the-us-itunes-store.markdown

 ## Payment

-If you don't have a US credit card, you can still use a Gift Certificate purchased by someone else in the US Store.
+If you don't have a US credit card, you can still use a gift certificate purchased by someone else in the US Store.

-The iTunes Store has [Gift Cards as well as Gift Certificates](http://www.apple.com/itunes/store/gifts.html).
-Gift Cards are physical cards: to my knowledge you will not receive them by email.
-Gift Certificates, on the other hand, are sent immediately by email.
+The iTunes Store has [gift cards as well as gift certificates](http://www.apple.com/itunes/store/gifts.html). gift *cards* are physical cards: to my knowledge you will not receive them by email.
+Gift *certificates*, on the other hand, are sent immediately by email.

-So if you have a contact in the US, have them email you a Gift Certificate ([iTunes Store link](https://phobos.apple.com/WebObjects/MZFinance.woa/wa/buyLandingPage)).
+So if you have a contact in the US, have them email you a gift certificate ([iTunes Store link](https://phobos.apple.com/WebObjects/MZFinance.woa/wa/buyLandingPage)).

-There are also Gift Cards available [on eBay](http://shop.ebay.com/?_nkw=us+itunes+gift), and some sellers state they will email you the code.
+There are also gift cards available [on eBay](http://shop.ebay.com/?_nkw=us+itunes+gift), and some sellers state they will email you the code.
 I have no experience with this.
 Their price will be a few dollars above the face value.

-## In closing
+## Syncing

-This worked fine for me.

 I have not tried this with anything I sync to the iPhone.
 [This discussion thread](http://discussions.apple.com/thread.jspa?messageID=7851413) suggests that you can sync to the iPhone from multiple iTunes Store accounts as long as the computer is authorized for all of them.